-Written by Jo Gray, Head of Mentoring, Youth Business International
+Written by Jo Gray, Director of Programme Delivery (former Head of Mentoring), Youth Business International

 Young people are and always will be a critical resource.
 However, with 71 million young people currently unemployed globally, this big potential is not realised and in a rapidly evolving economic environment the very future of work appears to be changing.
 Supporting young people to become entrepreneurs, think entrepreneurially and acquire entrepreneurial skills is a powerful way to respond to these challenges.
 As YBI launches its third annual Global Mentoring Masterclass in London with support from Accenture, it is the perfect time to reflect on why and how mentoring can support young entrepreneurs to reach their potential.